l. Research Scientist Resume Sample

 A reverse chronological format is most appropriate for a Research Scientist or other position with a high number of years of experience.
 A reverse chronological resume includes the header with your updated contact details, professional resume summary, work experience, and additional skills and education sections.
 It should also include your most impressive achievements and honors.
 Reverse chronological resumes can help you win the approval of Reed Hastings and earn an interview.

-Different Sections in Research Scientist Resume are:
+Different Sections in CEO Resume are:

 - Header